-Blizzard had officially announced Diablo IV, the new game of the Diablo series, at the BlizzCon 2019 event.
+Blizzard had officially announced Diablo IV, the Diablo series’s new game, at the BlizzCon 2019 event.
 So when will Diablo 4 be released?
 Which platforms will it come to?
-Here are the details…
+Here are the details.

-Introduced with a cinematic video and a gameplay video, Diablo’s new game will initially have 3 character classes.
-The new game, which will include Sorceress, Barbarian and Druid characters, will have more realistic graphics and darker weather than Diablo 3.
-Responding to the darker wishes of the players, Blizzard has designed Diablo 4 in a visibly dark and scary way.
+Introduced with a cinematic video and a gameplay video, Diablo’s new game will initially have three character classes.
+The new game, which will include Sorceress, Barbarian, and Druid characters, will have more realistic graphics and darker weather than Diablo 3.
+Responding to the players’ darker wishes, Blizzard has designed Diablo 4 in a visibly dark and scary way.

 Table of Contents

 - 1 On which platforms will Diablo 4 be released?

 - 3 When is the Diablo 4 Release date?

 - 4 How will be Diablo 4 – all details – update: 4th August 2020